All Episodes

 I really appreciate it.

-Um I'm sitting here uh drinking my blueberry eggs tea.
+I'm sitting here drinking my blueberry X tea.

-And uh you were talking about uh professional football and how it's being attacked, and that one gentleman called and said that uh he didn't see that percolating down to the rest of the of society because of college football.
+And one gentleman called and said that he didn't see that percolating down to the rest of society because of college football.

 And I have to argue that point because of what's going on at Penn State and what the NCAA did to Penn State because one goofball attacked some young kids.